Finding the Best BCD for Women – Buying Guide and Reviews

 BCD for Women Buyer’s Guide

-You will get closer to finding your best BCD by taking the following criteria/suggestions into consideration.
+You will get closer to finding your best BCD for scuba diving by taking the following criteria/suggestions into consideration.

-Make sure to look for BCD’s that have a number of different sizes.
+Make sure to look for BCD’s that have a number of different sizes for female divers.
 That’ll make it easier to find a matching size that will fit perfectly.
 Check the sizing charts for each BCD as a large size women’s BCD probably matches a small or even an X-small men’s size!

 If the BCD has an integrated weight system then you want to make sure that you can easily ditch the weights if you need to.
-Most BCD’s with integrated weight systems have mechanical latches to ditch the weights if necessary.
+Most BCD’s with a weight system that’s integrated into the BCD have mechanical latches to ditch the weights if necessary.

 Any BCD needs to be able to produce lift through an air cell to counteract the integrated weights.
 The lift usually depends on the size of the BCD and for most starts at 25’ish pounds.